connormayer/turkish_phonotactics/README.md

 This repo contains the code used to generate, run and analyze a phonotactic acceptability judgment task done on Turkish.
 The task is described in

-Mayer, C. (in press).
-Reconciling gradient and categorical models of phonotactics.
-*Proceedings of the Society for Computation in Linguistics.*
+Mayer, C. (2025).
+Reconciling categorical and gradient models of phonotactics. *Proceedings of the Society for Computation in Linguistics, 8*(1), 5.

 The data are also used in

-Mayer, C., Kondur, A., and Sundara, M. (under review).
-The UCI Phonotactic
-Calculator: An online tool for computing phonotactic metrics.
+Mayer, C., Kondur, A., & Sundara, M. (2025). *The UCI Phonotactic Calculator: An online tool for computing phonotactic metrics.
+Behavior Research Methods, 57*, 258.
+Supplementary Material.
-*Behavior Research Methods.*

 If you use this data, please cite one or both of these papers.